deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 #### Description

 Retrieve the user public information according of the user type.
-For example, if the user is a student so within the data will be the major, or if the user is a teacher so within the data will be the email.
+For example, if the user is a student so within the data will be the major and the email will not show.

 #### Endpoint

-`/api/social-network/users/:username`
+`/api/social-network/users/data/:username`

 #### Headers